 Notes: Total machine power measures the total amount of horsepower in a firm.
 Standard errors in parentheses.
 Source: Ministry of Finance, List of Factories and Plants (1897).

-Table A11: Additional Descriptive Statistics about Exiting Factories (Excluding Non-European Russia, Taxed Industries, and Factories with Fewer than 15 Employees)
+Table A11: Additional Descriptive Statistics about Exiting Factories (Excluding Non-European Russia and Factories with Fewer than 15 Employees)

 Panel A: Descriptive Statistics